Talk It Up! How to Make People Light Up and Never Forget You

 They’re not performing—they’re connecting.

-Welcome to the magic of the legendary conversationalist.
+Welcome to the magic of a legendary conversationalist.

 Let’s break it down—and yes, Talk-Show Tammy is about to make her cameo.